 Speak within Your Current Industry

 Another great way to earn income from speaking within your current industry is to use your speaking as marketing.
-One of my clients is a company who helps people control self-directed IRAs.
+One of my clients is a company that helps people control self-directed IRAs.
 Every Tuesday, they conduct seminars at their office where they teach people how to manage their own Individual Retirement Accounts.
 The seminars are free, but they get most of their new clients from these seminars.

 Become a Certified Speaker for an Established Presentation Company

-By the way, we are currently looking for an instructor in Washington DC.
-If you are in the area and want to apply to be a coach for us, you can fill out a form at “Careers with The Leader’s Institute ®”
+By the way, we are currently looking for an instructor in Washington, DC.
+If you are in the area and want to apply to be a coach for us, you can fill out a form at “Careers with The Leader’s Institute ®.”

 Create Your Own Content to Start Your Own Public Speaking Career from Scratch

 It is much easier to do this today than it was when I started.
 Just like when I started, though, the biggest challenge is always the very first customer.
-Many people who dream of being a professional public speaker see themselves as being the next Zig Ziglar or Anthony Robbins.
+Many people who dream of being professional public speakers see themselves as the next Zig Ziglar or Anthony Robbins.
 However, motivational speakers are not nearly as popular as speakers who can help their audience develop a skill.
 The presentation style matters.

 If you can sell the necessary skills in front of an audience and provide some life experience to back it up, good chances are that you’ll succeed.
-The art of public speaking is all about finding and meeting the needs of your audience.
+The art of public speaking is about finding and meeting the needs of your audience.
 Potential clients are similar whether you’re in the corporate world or not.
 They want you to help them solve a problem.

 Getting that First Bite